 - Loss of companionship if you no longer can do things with your spouse

 - Loss of consortium if you no longer can have a sexual relationship with your spouse

 You will be awarded punitive damages only if you are able to show that the defendant acted in a grossly negligent manner or intentionally made you do something knowing it could cause injury or death.
 Punitive damages are used as a punishment and/or deterrent in civil cases.

 Contact a Sports Attorney

 Morgan & Morgan is a family law firm, and we treat every client as a member of the family, handling their cases personally.
 And when you win, we win.
 That means we get paid only if we win for you — we never charge by the hour.
-With more than 500 attorneys and 50 offices nationwide, we have the resources and reach to provide you the best service possible.
+With more than 700 attorneys across 16 states, we have the resources and reach to provide you the best service possible.
 If you have sustained a sports injury or lost a loved one because of one, contact Morgan & Morgan via this form.